Primitive Gods of Greek Mythology: Chaos, Gaia and Cosmogonia

 The number varies depending on the source, but usually reported 6 to 10.

-What is the difference between primitive gods and Titans?
+What is the difference between the primordial gods and the Titans?

-The primitive gods are the first generation of deities, while Titans are the descendants of Gaia and Heaven.
+The primordial gods are the first generation of deities, while the Titans are the offspring of Gaia and Uranus.

 In some versions of cosmogony, Eros is considered a primal deity of creation.